How to Apply for Duty-Free Import under the Advance Authorisation Scheme?

 The Advance Authorisation Scheme Exempts Duties

 Imports made under Advance License are exempted from the payment Basic Customs Duty (BCD), Additional Customs Duty, and Education Cess.
 Imports of physical exports are exempted under the Advance Authorisation from all integrated tax and compensation cess.
+Duty-free imports won’t earn interest, but researching “Best FD Interest Rates” can help your savings grow while you shop.
 Such imports will be subject to import conditions.
 The only imports made against the Advance Authorisations Scheme are exempted by the Integrated Tax and Compensation Cess

 What Inputs Does the Scheme Cover?